 A Bittersweet Success

-When it debuted at the Paris Salon in 1882, Jeanne marked a high point in Manet’s career.
-Best remembered for ambitious, provocative pictures painted in the early 1860s (think Luncheon on the Grass and Olympia), he had evolved in a very different direction 20 years later.
+When she made her debut at the Paris Salon in 1882, Jeanne marked a high point in Manet’s career.
+Best remembered for ambitious, provocative pictures painted in the early 1860s (think Luncheon on the Grass and Olympia), he had evolved in a very different direction some twenty years later.
 Intended as the first in a series of decorative paintings on the theme of the seasons, Jeanne (Spring) portrayed the young model and budding actress Jeanne Demarsy and scored an unqualified success with critics and the Salon public in 1882, a rare exception in Manet’s tumultuous and controversial career.

 Along with Jeanne’s success, a number of official honors bestowed on Manet in the early 1880s proved that he had reached a professional turning point, that his time had come at last.
 In 1881, after nearly two decades of official hostility, he received his first Salon medal, widely recognized as long overdue.
 Later that year he was named chevalier in the Légion d’Honneur, a distinction conferred by his longtime friend Antonin Proust, who had recently been appointed minister of fine arts (and who would also become Jeanne’s first owner).